-So how do most of us usually plan our attack of those questions?
+So, how do most of us usually plan our attack of solving—or working through—the answers to those questions?

 We set goals.
 Lofty goals.
 Short-term goals.
 Wildest-dream goals.
 Seemingly insignificant goals.

-But for the most part, does our goal setting work?
+But for the most part, does our goal-setting work?
 I’d be willing to guess that it doesn’t.
 And it’s not because the practice of setting goals is inherently bad.
 Within itself, goal setting is a good thing (a really good thing).
-For one, it creates focus and the intention to hone our time and effort in a certain direction.
-But like the pull start on a snow blower in February, why then do we seem to repeat the same exercise year after year, targeting even some of the same goals as we aspired to achieve in years past?
+For one, it creates the focus and intention we need to hone our time and effort in a certain direction.
+But like the pull start on a snow blower in February, why then do we seem to repeat the same exercise year after year, even setting some of the same goals we aspired to achieve in years past?

-Over the next two months, we worked on the pursuit of peace as an inward state of being—a place from which external circumstances couldn’t determine his internal state of well-being and couldn’t shake his identity.
-And it’s from that place that he would eventually feel more secure, less stressed, and believe it or not, more focused and energized on not only giving to his family, but developing his business with creativity, precision and ingenuity, which would ultimately lead to the potential of… making his business more profitable.
+Over the next two months, we worked on the pursuit of peace as an inward state of being—a place from which external circumstances couldn’t determine his internal state of well-being or shake his identity.
+And it’s from that place that he would eventually feel more secure, less stressed and, believe it or not, more focused and energized on not only giving to his family, but developing his business with creativity, precision and ingenuity, which would ultimately lead to him making his business more profitable.

-Here’s my point: There’s nothing wrong with having the desire for increase in life.
-But if the pursuit of anything external is motivated by a need to fix something on the inside (like finding peace in life or shaping your identity), the pursuit will ultimately lead to more stress.
+Here’s my point: There’s nothing wrong with having the desire for more in life.
+But solely focusing on the pursuit of anything external will ultimately lead to more stress.
 And that stress often comes from thinking and behaving as if your own willpower is enough to get the job done.

 Allow me to explain.

-Typically, when we endeavor to set goals, we determine what the end result looks like—what outcome we want.
+Typically, when we endeavor to set goals, we determine what it looks like to achieve them—what outcome we want.
 Next, we determine our course of action.
 Finally, we muster up enough willpower to take the first step.
 But after that first step, that willpower quickly fades.
 Why?
 Because our subconscious beliefs are nearly a million times more powerful than our conscious beliefs.

 Let’s apply that reasoning to my friend’s desire for more discipline in his life.
 Despite his best efforts to incite change, if his belief system and internal “dialogue” said, You’re a wreck.
-You’re not disciplined now, nor will you ever be, no amount of purposeful goal setting on the conscious level will unlock his true potential because his internal dialogue is faulty.
-So, while helping him become more disciplined in order to become more financially prosperous is a noble pursuit, without fixing his internal dialogue first (the need for peace and a greater sense of personal identity), his external goal was sure to fail.
+You’re not disciplined now, nor will you ever be, no amount of purposeful goal-setting on the conscious level will unlock his true potential because his internal dialogue is faulty.
+Helping him become more disciplined in order to become more financially prosperous is a noble pursuit.
+But without fixing his internal dialogue first (the need for peace and a greater sense of personal identity), his external goal was sure to fail.

 And that is precisely what most people fail to recognize.

 Your soul is your mind, will and emotions, all of which function subconsciously as well as consciously.
-Therefore, the miscalculation that often happens within a lot of us produces incongruence between an underlying internal need in our “root system” and the pursuit of an external desire.
+Therefore, the miscalculation that often happens within a lot of us produces incongruence between an underlying internal need in our “root system” and setting a goal we want to achieve.

 Therefore, my friend, ensure that your practice of setting meaningful goals comes from either a foundation of wholeness or the pursuit of wholeness in your life—mentally, emotionally, spiritually, physically, financially and relationally.
-Go after those audacious goals, but know that as you pursue “more with purpose,” the fulfillment of your goals should reach far beyond yourself and touch the lives of those around you.
+Go after those audacious goals, but know that as you pursue “more with purpose,” setting goals and achieving them should reach far beyond yourself and touch the lives of those around you.

 This article originally appeared on chriscookis.com.